-Grants fund the production of studies on fundamental epistemological issues linked to the digital transformation of the media landscape, and involving a variety of political, economic, sociological and psychological aspects.
-Studies in scope may include research on the effects of new technologies, such as AI, on cognitive processes and civic behaviour, as well as the emergence of new forms of social interactions and democratic participation enabled by digital media.
-The elaboration of appropriate methodologies to assess the impact of disinformation on the public sphere and to evaluate the effectiveness of policy responses through systemic impact indicators is also supported as well as the creation and use of testing environments (sandboxes) to experiment with software applications or other methodological solutions (e.g. automatic detection of disinformation and/or analysis of its online propagation patterns).
+Other avenues for further study include research on the effects of new technologies, such as AI, on cognitive processes and civic behaviour, as well as the emergence of new forms of social interactions and democratic participation enabled by digital media.
+The elaboration of appropriate methodologies to assess the impact of disinformation on the public sphere, and to evaluate the effectiveness of policy responses, especially through comparative study and systemic impact indicators, is also supported.
+With the rise of deep- and cheapfakes, means to establish and preserve authenticity of visual media content will be pertinent in the future.